ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 An analysis of variance indicate the decrease in reverse transcriptase activity was statistically significant (p < 0.0001)

 <img src="/assets/images/hiv1_infectivity_h9_viability.jpg" height="395" width="262"/><br/>
-<sup>source: [Lyman at al][journal-LymanAtAl]</sup>
+<sup>source: [Lyman et al.][journal-LymanAtAl]</sup>

-It is fair to say that the findings of electric current can damage virus ability to infect might be only applicable to retrovirus as one of a kind.
-But the principle of eliminating / disabling virus using electricity has also been used and studied in botany.
-There are <span class="tooltip" data-key="inVivo">in vivo</span> studies that demonstrate electricity is shown to be able to eliminate virus in [potatoes][journal2], [banana][journal5], [yellow bean cormels][journal3], and [garlic][journal4] while leaving the seddlings healthier and free of viral infection.
-Although these botany studies uses milliAmpere current  which is 1000 times of &#xb5;A, but it gives credence that certain level of electricity can damage to virus in general, and more over it was achieved in <span class="tooltip" data-key="inVivo"> in vivo</span>.
+It is fair to say that the discovery of electric current can attenuate HIV-1 infectivity as one of a kind.
+However the principle of eliminating / disabling virus using electricity has also been used and studied extensively in botany.
+There are <span class="tooltip" data-key="inVivo">in vivo</span> studies that demonstrate how electricity is used to eliminate virus in [potatoes][journal2], [banana][journal5], [yellow bean cormels][journal3], and [garlic][journal4].
+All these studies conclusively shows the electrical treatment leave the seddlings healthier and free of viral infection.
+Although these botany studies uses milliAmpere current, it gives credence that electricity can indeed damage to virus in general, and what's more important it was achieved as <span class="tooltip" data-key="inVivo">in vivo</span> treatement.

-Also worth mentioning is a collaboration paper between Novo Biotic Limited, NovoCure Ltd and Technion-Israel Institute of Technology published in American Society for Microbiology in Aug 2010.
-The paper published by [Giladi at al titled: _"Mircobial Growth Inhibition by Alternating Electric Fields in Mice with Pseudomonas aeruginosa Lung Infection"_][journal-GiladiAtAl], explored the effect of low intensity but high frequency (in MHz range) <span class="tooltip" data-key="AC">AC</span> electric fields for inhibiting bacterial growth on mice's lung.
+Also worth mentioning is a collaboration paper between Novo Biotic Limited, NovoCure Ltd and Technion-Israel Institute of Technology.
+Published in American Society for Microbiology journal in Aug 2010 and authored by [Giladi et al.][journal-GiladiAtAl]m the paper titled: _"Mircobial Growth Inhibition by Alternating Electric Fields in Mice with Pseudomonas aeruginosa Lung Infection"_ explored the effect of low intensity and high frequency (in MHz range) <span class="tooltip" data-key="AC">AC</span> electric fields for inhibiting bacterial growth on mice's lung.

-[Giladi at al][journal-GiladiAtAl] found that alternating electric field alone has inhibitory effect on bacterial growth Even though [Giladi at al][journal-GiladiAtAl]'s study was on inhibiting bacterial growth using electrical field, but an important fact need to be drawn here are that the study was done as <span class="tooltip" data-key="inVivo">in vivo</span> study on anesthesized mice and it was applied to the chest regions (where electrically sensistive heart is located).
-Furthermore the electric field was applied for 48 hours with 2 breaks in between to check on mice's condition.
-This shows it is feasible to conduct similar <span class="tooltip" data-key="inVivo">in vivo</span> study for the effect of biocompatible electricity.
+[Giladi et al.][journal-GiladiAtAl] discovered that alternating electric field alone has inhibitory effect on bacterial growth and its effect can be enchanced with the use of antibiotic treatement.
+Even though the paper studied inhibiting effect on bacterial growth, the interesting fact is that the experiement was done as <span class="tooltip" data-key="inVivo">in vivo</span> study on anesthesized mice and electric field was in fact applied to the chest regions where electrically sensistive heart is located.
+Furthermore the electric field was applied for 48 hours with 2 breaks in between to ensure mice's condition.
+This shows that it is feasible to conduct similar <span class="tooltip" data-key="inVivo">in vivo</span> study on biocompatible electricity ability to inhibit viral disease.

 <img src="/assets/images/GiladiAtAl_setup.png" height="600" width="868"/><br />
 <sup>source: [Giladi at al][journal-GiladiAtAl]</sup>

-[Lyman at al][journal-LymanAtAl] concluded that the attenuation effect is proportional to the strength and time exposure.
-But if one were to apply the same study on whole human body, we need to look at specifically <span class="tooltip" data-key="currentDensity">current density</span> instead of total current, because that's what most likely matter down at cellular level.
-So we should reconclude that **attenuation effect of electricity is directly porportional to current density and time exposure**
+[Lyman et al.][journal-LymanAtAl] concluded that the attenuation effect is directly proportional to the current's inensity and time exposure.
+But if one were to apply the same study on whole organism, we need to look at specifically <span class="tooltip" data-key="currentDensity">current density</span> instead of total current, because that's what most likely matter down at cellular level.
+So we can also reconclude that **attenuation effect of electricity is directly porportional to current density and time exposure.**

 Exceprt from [Lyman at al][journal-LymanAtAl] describing the setup:
 > ## Electrical Treatment of HIV